superfestung/MyNotepad_plus_plus_tools/README.md

             - All variables with a $ -Dollar Sign up front are considered as System variable or Machine Data
             - All variables with a _ -Underbar Sign up front are considered as Local programmed variables or GUD's defined on the System
      - added Autocompleting for Sinumerik System Variable
+     - added Autocompleting for all Sinumerik Machine Data

 2. Installation: